 Do I Need to Report My Contribution Room?

 Yes, when you file your taxes you will need to report your RRSP contribution room.
-This is done for you when you use TurboTax to complete your returns, year or year.
-The carry-forward amount is brought directly into your current return from the previous year; or, you can also find it on your Notice of Assessment from the previous tax year.
+The carry-forward amount is brought directly into your current return from the previous year by using the AFR; or, you can also find it on your Notice of Assessment from the previous tax year.
 This information is reported on Schedule 7 of your tax return.

 What If I Have RRSP Contributions that I did not report?